picture from http://www.ngdc.noaa.gov/mgg/image/relief_slides2.html

-1. divergent--two plates separate, form rift valley and new sea floor, everntually become mid-ocean ridges (ie--Mid Atlantic Ridge)
+1. divergent--two plates separate, form rift valley and new sea floor, eventually become mid-ocean ridges (ie--Mid Atlantic Ridge)

-2. convergent--two plates collide; if two ocean plates collide: island arcs form and ocean trenches.
-Two continental plates form mountain ranges.
-When continental crust and oceanic crust collide, the oceanic crust sinks forming a trench.
-As the oceanic crust melts hot magma reaches the surface and forms a volcanic arc (ie--Andes Mountains)
+-if plates of continental crust collide with oceanic, the thinner, denser oceanic crust sinks at a subduction zone creating a trench.
+As the oceanic crust melts, hot magma reaches the surface and forms a volcanic arc (ie--Andes Mountains)

 3. transform--two plates slide past each other (ie--San Andreas)

 1)Heat from the core causes convection currents in the asthenosphere.
 Plates glide on the asthenosphere forming divergent boundaries where the convection currents rise and subduction zones where it sinks.